 Multiple people shot along highway in Kentucky; suspect at large, authorities say

 Multiple people were shot Saturday along a highway near the southeastern Kentucky city of London in what was described as an active shooter situation, authorities said.
-A search is underway for the gunman.
+A search was underway for the gunman.

+At about 7 p.m. local time, the Laurel County Sheriff's Office reported that "numerous people were shot" and Interstate 75 had been closed about nine miles north of London.
+The highway was fully reopened a little before 9:30 p.m. local time, the sheriff's office reported, but the suspect remained at large.

 The sheriff's office said it was searching for a person of interest in the shooting, 32-year-old Joseph A. Couch.
 He was described as a White man, about 5-foot-10 and weighing 154 pounds.
 A photo of Couch was also released.